Biosafety Cabinetry and NSF/ANSI 49

 Changes to NSF/ANSI 49-2018

-- In Annex A (Normative Annex 1 in NSF/ANSI 49-2020), the standard recognized that factors outside of the control of the manufacturer can lead to failure, and it included new language regarding confirmation tests.
+- In Annex A (Normative Annex 1 in the current edition), the standard recognized that factors outside of the control of the manufacturer can lead to failure, and it included new language regarding confirmation tests.
 In addition, there were some other revisions to the section on the cross contamination test procedure.

-- Information on airflow alarm systems was added, including guidelines for testing Type A1, A2, or C1 airflow alarm systems and language regarding integral airflow alarm systems to meet the criteria of the standard in Annex E (Informative Annex 1 in NSF/ANSI 49-2020) figures.
+- Information on airflow alarm systems was added, including guidelines for testing Type A1, A2, or C1 airflow alarm systems and language regarding integral airflow alarm systems to meet the criteria of the standard in Annex E (Informative Annex 1 in the current edition) figures.

-- New section in Annex E (Informative Annex 1 in NSF/ANSI 49-2020), “Risk assessment of BSCs exhaust system pressurization in the event of an exhaust system failure,” was added.
+- New section in Annex E (Informative Annex 1 in the current standard), “Risk assessment of BSCs exhaust system pressurization in the event of an exhaust system failure,” was added.
 This section reviews the various BSC types’ specific reaction to an exhaust system failure, the amount of positive pressure, the duration of operation of the BSC in the alarm state, and factors that should be considered in preforming a risk assessment of the exhaust systems.

 - The language referring to certification was revised throughout the standard.